History of OECD in Timeline

 In June 2022, during the annual OECD Ministerial Council Meeting, the Roadmaps for the Accession to the OECD Convention for Brazil, Bulgaria, Croatia, Peru and Romania were adopted.

-In 2022, the OECD operated on a two-year budget determined by member countries, with annual revenues over 700 million EUR during the 2021–2022 reporting period.
+The OECD operated on a two-year budget determined by member countries, with annual revenues over 700 million EUR during the most recent reporting period (2021–2022).

-March 2024: Accession Roadmaps Adopted with Argentina and Indonesia
+March 2024: Roadmaps for Accession Adopted with Argentina and Indonesia

 In March 2024, the Roadmaps for the Accession to the OECD were adopted with Argentina and Indonesia.